 Thank you for contacting me about the sexual harassment of women and girls in public.

-Sexual harassment of women and girls, including in public places, is totally unacceptable.
+I agree that sexual harassment of women and girls, including in public places, is totally unacceptable.
 No one should be forced to change the way they live to avoid harassment and abuse.
-Every victim of such behaviour has my support.

-I also welcome the new Voyeurism (Offences) Act, which criminalises the reprehensible behaviour of upskirting.
+I welcome the publication of the tackling violence against women and girls strategy to ensure women and girls are safe everywhere - at home, online and on the streets.
+The strategy will increase support for victims and survivors, increase the number of perpetrators brought to justice and to reduce the prevalence of violence against women and girls in the long-term.
+In addition, the new Voyeurism (Offences) Act criminalises the reprehensible behaviour of up-skirting.
 There can now be no doubt that this activity is criminal and will not be tolerated.
 For the most serious offences, this law will ensure that the offender is also placed on the sex offenders' register.

-Relationships education is now compulsory for all primary pupils and relationships and sex education compulsory for all secondary school pupils including concepts such as healthy relationships, consent and boundaries.
+You will be pleased to learn that relationships education is now compulsory for all primary pupils and relationships and sex education compulsory for all secondary school pupils.
+This ensures that concepts such as healthy relationships, consent and boundaries are taught to children.

 Thank you again for taking the time to contact me.